 The uric acid found in the feces can also damage machinery like air conditioners, siding, and insulation.

 Gulls can make their nest in chimneys.
 This is potentially hazardous when the fire place is lit because the carbon monoxide is not able to escape causing anyone inside the home to be exposed to the deadly carbon monoxide gas.

 Cars paint finishes can also be damaged by gulls, this is again the cause of the levels of acid found in their feces.
 If droppings are allowed to sit on the car is will eat away at the paint.

 Dangerous Health Conditions

 Studies done on Seagulls in 2010 showed that feces cultures contained 83 intestinal forms of bacteria and 20 other types of bacteria.
 These numbers include seven different types of E.coli.
-Further research shows that some of these potentially harmful bacteria were drug resistant for instance Enterococcus.
+Further research shows that some of these potentially harmful bacteria were drug-resistant for instance Enterococcus.
 Histoplasmosis or Cave Disease is another illness caused by seagull feces.
 This illness mimics the flu and if left untreated it can cause fatality.
-In areas with beaches the droppings can be found in the sand where humans can come into contact with it.
-Other coastal areas where railings and walkway bridges are used for passage are potentially havens for contact with gull feces.
+In areas with beaches, the droppings can be found in the sand where humans can come into contact with it.
+Other coastal areas where railings and walkway bridges are used for passage are potential havens for contact with gull feces.